-Sounds terrific, right?
-Sure, but once onboard you might start feeling guilty about not handing out tips for the luxury lines' extraordinary service, especially when we're so used to doing so on land.
-Or you simply may wish to tip your hat -- monetarily speaking -- to a member of the crew who went above and beyond.
+Even though your tip has been taken care of, once onboard you might start feeling guilty about not handing out tips for the luxury lines' extraordinary service, especially when we're so used to doing so on land.
+Or you simply might wish to tip your hat -- monetarily speaking -- to a member of the crew who went above and beyond.
 What then?

 Here's our best advice on how to think about tipping on a non-tipping ship.